chen3feng/stl4go/heap.md

 }
 ```

-You must define a new type `IntHeap` and five methods before to use the library,
+You must define a new type `IntHeap` and five methods before to use the standard library,
 these boilerplate codes are verbose, tedious, and boring.

 ## Benchmark